 - V&A (Victoria & Albert Museum) – The world’s largest museum of decorative arts and design, housing a permanent collection of over 2.3 million objects.

 - British Museum – A public institution dedicated to human history, art and culture – Definite must see!
-This was my favorite by far
+This was my favourite by far

 - Museum of London – Discover the history of London at the Museum of London.
 We tell the story of the world’s greatest city and its people.
 From prehistoric times to the present day.